 Inside Google Workspace is where it clicked for me first.
 I opened a messy document, asked Gemini to summarize sections and pull context from related files in Drive, and it did it without me switching tabs once.
 That sounds basic until you've spent years copying text between windows just to write a single brief.

-But honestly, what caught me off guard was how far Google has pushed Gemini beyond Workspace.
+What caught me off guard was how far Google has pushed Gemini beyond Workspace.
 The AI Plus plan puts it directly inside Gmail, Docs, and Vids.
 The Pro plan connects it to Google Search with agentic capabilities.

-And then there's Nano Banana 2 for on-device image generation and Veo 3.1 for video and audio creation.
+And then there's Nano Banana 2 for fast image generation and Veo 3.1 for video and audio creation.
 Google isn't drip-feeding features anymore.
 It's moving fast, and the product feels noticeably different from what it was even six months ago.

 The side panel in Docs and Gmail is a small thing that saves a surprising amount of time.
 While writing, I could ask it to summarize long email threads or pull notes from Drive without opening another tab.
 The writing flow stays intact because you never have to leave the page.